benhuson/WP-Geo/readme.txt

 * Added option to set wether maps appear at the top or bottom of posts.

 == Upgrade Notice ==

+= 3.3.5 =
+Workaround for when blog is non-ssl but the admin-page is and several new filters and parameters.

 = 3.3.4 =
 Maps use default control setting if not specified.
 Remove old unused renderMapJS() function.
 Add post type support settings.
 Supports media.